Sahara Hamada Hamra

 a gigantic storehouse of solar energy.

-will not benefit the local poor populations of the Sahel who would not be
+energy will not benefit the local poor populations of the Sahel, just

 sustainable and could lead to conflict in the long